SamDeMario-lab/NanoBlot/To_do.md

 ### Check how density plots work
 I noticed that we are using the same dataset for making the Nanoblot as the density plots (ridge/violin) I don't think we should do this.

-### The check for count tables should make sure they are not empty as well

 ### I want to change the RDS output.
 I think it should be after the normailization but before the oversampling

 ## Logistic